 Imagine you have an email list of 2,000 addresses.
 You send an email to all addresses, but 100 bounces back to your inbox.
 Your rate here is 5%.

 A bounce rate of 5% or greater is considered high.
-It is a sign that something is wrong in your strategy.
+It is a sign that something is wrong with your email marketing strategy.
 This can undermine your sender reputation, and eventually mark you as a spammer and get your IP address blocked by ISPs.